eezipc/fullstackframeworks-django/README.md

 * As a customer, I want to see clearly see total prices in the basket before checkout.
 * As a customer, I want to see special offers.
 * As a customer, I want to search for products by filtering.
-* As a customer, I want to search for products by a single category or multiple categories.
 * As a customer, I want to be able to search for a product by name.
 * As a customer, I want to be able to choose the quantity of items to buy.
 * As a customer, I want to be able to add or remove items in the cart.
 * As a customer, I want to be able to feel secure when entering payment information.
 * As a customer, I want to receive an email when a profile is created.
 * As a customer, I want to receive an email when an order is created.
-* As a customer, I want to see clearly an order whether the order is successful or not.
+* As a customer, I want to clearly see an outcome whether the order is successful or not.

 * As a manager, I want to be able to create an account.
 * As a manager, I want to be able easily log in or out.